 If you have any pirate garb or props, have the kids grab those before heading out!
 Try hats, bandannas, eye patches, swords, telescopes, etc. And every good pirate captain has an exotic pet monkey, parrot, or snake!
 Getting dressed up and in character can be half the fun.
 I have fond memories role playing as a kid and I think it’s a great imagination stimulant for our kids!

 We actually hid all of our costumes and props since my little dude didn’t know about the treasure hunt beforehand.
-Whether you choose to surprise them with the map first or the costumes first, just remember to have fun and be present with your kids and not get too caught up in our perfect adult plans for this activity 🙂
+Whether you choose to surprise them with the map first or the costumes first, just remember to have fun and be present with your kids rather than getting caught up in making everything perfect!

 6. Create Obstacles

 Another way to draw out the actual treasure hunt is to add obstacles along the way.
 I really, really recommend doing this.
 The treasure hunt can go by extremely fast without some hurdles along the way.
 Not to mention the developmental good that can come from our kids overcoming small challenges!